tropicalwave/gvm-docker/README.md

 ## Connect additional scanner/s

-To connect an additional scanner to the master node, checkout the repository on another host and run the following commands:
+To connect an additional scanner to the main node, checkout the repository on another host and run the following commands:
 ```bash
 podman-compose -f docker-compose.yml -f docker-compose-ospd.yml up -d --build